Date of

 Demonstrator and FNAD projects.
 The components produced provided automated test

-& diagnostic capabilities for leased line and FeatureNet
+& diagnostic capabilities for leased line and FeatureNet (Centrex)

-(Centrex) services.
-Design using Software through Pictures (StP)
+services.
+Design using Software through Pictures (StP) tool and the Yourdon and

-tool and the Yourdon and OMT methods.
-Development using C, C++, Motif, Oracle
+OMT methods.
+Development using C, C++, Motif, Oracle and embedded SQL on SunOS

-and embedded SQL on SunOS and AIX platforms.
-I had specific responsibility for
+and AIX platforms.
+I had specific responsibility for the FNAD project (a test

-services) including planning and liasing with
+system for FeatureNet services) including planning and liasing with operation

-automation of much of the FeatureNet repair process.
+of much of the FeatureNet repair process.

 Sep 1981 - Jun 1986: 8 GCE 'O' levels